 A report in Ward’s Auto dated February 7th says EV battery prices are falling faster than expected and could be lower than the magic $100 per kilowatt-hour mark by 2020.
 Ward’s correspondent John McElroy says he learned some interesting things while talking to industry sources at the recent Consumer Electronics Show in Las Vegas.

-He writes, “Back in 2010 the Department of Energy set a cost goal of $125 per kilowatt hour, because that would make electric propulsion systems equal to the cost of an internal combustion engine.
-At the time, no one saw a clear path of how to get to that cost.
+He writes, “Back in 2010 the Department of Energy set a cost goal of $125 per kilowatt hour for an EV battery pack by 2022, because that would make electric-propulsion systems equal to the cost of an internal-combustion engine.
+In addition to individual cells, the battery pack also includes the supporting structure, cooling mechanisms, and battery management systems.
+At the time no one saw a clear path of how to get to that cost.
 But at CES, several EV experts told me the DOE’s number is turning out to be a very conservative goal.
 They assured me those costs will be under $100 before 2020, and not long after that they will go down to about $80 per kilowatt hour.”